OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:40

-On reaching the place, He said to them, “Pray that you will not fall into temptation.”
+Upon reaching the place, He said to them, “Pray that you will not fall into temptation.”

 ## Luke 22:41